2. Scalar types and control structures in Python#

 In this part, we introduce the basics of the Python language itself.
-As it is a general-purpose tool, various packages supporting data wrangling operations will provided as third-party extensions.
-In further chapters, based on the concepts discussed here, we will be able to use numpy, scipy, matplotlib, pandas, seaborn, and other packages with some healthy degree of confidence.
+Being a general-purpose tool, various packages supporting data wrangling operations are provided as third-party extensions.
+In further chapters, extending upon the concepts discussed here, we will be able to use numpy, scipy, matplotlib, pandas, seaborn, and other packages with a healthy degree of confidence.

 True